-Improving the quality of life of our members and communities by providing high value energy and telecommunication services in environmentally responsible ways.
+Improving the quality of life for our members and communities by providing local, high value energy and telecommunication services in fiscally and environmentally responsible ways.

 Shape the future in our communities.
 Be a top-tier performing leader that spurs the future growth and economic vitality of our region.

 We, the Consolidated Cooperative family of companies, value:

 - Safety – protecting others and safeguarding our employees.